 Look at the email inbox below.

-Even though the subject line conveys a clear message, the email preview text provides more detail about what the message contains.
+Even though the subject line conveys a clear message, the email preview text provides more detail about the contents.

 From reading the preview text, I can see a 50% discount waiting inside the email.